gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 {{% figure src="_assets/umami-login-screen.png" width="900px" caption="If you make it to this Umami login screen, your http setup is working." %}}

-Before continuing it's a good idea to log in and change your password, as your Umami server is now available to the public!
+Before continuing it's a good idea to log in to Umami and change your password, as your Umami server is now available to the public!
+The default username is `admin` and the default password is `umami`.

 Now let's setup `https`.

 ## Install Certbot

-Setting up `https` would be hard, except it's made very easy by the `certbot` program and Let's Encrypt.
+Setting up `https` is made very easy by the `certbot` program and Let's Encrypt.
 Firstly, install `certbot` and the nginx plugin.

 ```shell
 sudo apt install certbot python3-certbot-nginx